nios-students/docs/wiki/pr.md

 - When is this?

 Note: For streams 3 and 4 you have to ask your center.
-For stream 1 and 2 specific dates isn't given.
-You have to visit the centre one or two days **before the first exam** e.g. If the exams start from 20th you have to go 18th or 19th.
+For stream 1 and 2 specific dates & time aren't given.
+You have to visit the centre one or two days **before the first exam** e.g. If the first exam is on 20th you have to go 18th or 19th.

 View the table below: